 Your doctor may also prescribe you medicine to help manage hyperthyroidism symptoms, such as an increased heart rate.
 If medications can’t control hyperthyroidism, the doctor may perform radioactive ablation, where they provide you with iodine doses labeled with radioactivity to destroy thyroid tissue selectively.

 The doctor may recommend surgery to remove a hyperfunctioning nodule or large goiter in the gland.
 Surgery is necessary if the doctor suspects you have thyroid cancer.
 If the surgeon can’t remove the thyroid gland entirely, you’ll need to take synthetic thyroid hormone for the rest of your life.
 The doctor may also recommend surgery for Graves’ disease, which was the preferred treatment before the introduction of anti-thyroid medicines and RAI therapy.
 However, this surgery is not very common anymore.

 Over the past 10 years, there have been advances in the field of autoimmune thyroid disease (AITD) concerning the available therapeutic and diagnostic techniques, along with the clinical consensus.
 The modernized clinical guidelines enable doctors to identify the most current and reasonable methods to manage thyroid disease properly.

 Issues with ongoing discussions include:

-More studies and research on pathophysiologic mechanisms, as well as AITD genetic backgrounds, will assist in developing the individualized and definite therapeutic techniques of autoimmune thyroid disease.
+More studies and research on pathophysiologic mechanisms, as well as AITD genetic backgrounds, will assist in developing individualized and definite therapeutic techniques for autoimmune thyroid disease.